...

 For those who want to eat soba noodles made from 100% buckwheat flour, Fujikian is the restaurant you may want to head to.
 Also, if you wish to try out different kinds of soba dipping sauce, Fujikian will definitely meet that request.

-Apart from the normal bonito dipping sauce, there are also grated yam sauce and walnut sauce for you to enjoy (unfortunately, all three aren’t vegetarian)!
+Apart from the usual bonito dipping sauce, there are also grated yams and walnut sauces for you to enjoy (unfortunately, all three aren’t vegetarian)!

 Fujikian’s Business Hours and Access Information